RipMeApp/ripme/README.md

 Download `ripme.jar` from the [latest release](https://github.com/4pr0n/ripme/releases).

+**Note: If you're currently using version 1.2.x or 1.3.x, you will not automatically get updates to the newest versions.
+We recommend downloading the latest version from the link above.**

 For information about running the `.jar` file, see [the How To Run wiki](https://github.com/4pr0n/ripme/wiki/How-To-Run-RipMe).

 ## [Changelog](https://github.com/4pr0n/ripme/blob/1.3.0/ripme.json) (ripme.json)